huang2002/3h-sse/README.md

 ## Example

-Here's an example of an SSE server which emits an event periodically and sends a ping message every 10 seconds.
+Here's an example SSE server
+which emits an event periodically and sends a ping message every 10 seconds.